Boys From The Blackstuff

 Life is tough but the lads can play the game.
 Find jobs, avoid the ‘sniffers’ and see if you can have a laugh along the way.

-The audience hangs on every syallable”
+The audience hangs on every syllable”

 ★★★★★ Daily Mail